 As emerging leaders in the optics and photonics community, Ambassadors will provide career advice, technical knowledge and mentorship with students and early career professionals in the field by supporting professional development events at meetings and engaging with their communities.

-The Application to be considered for the 2018 Ambassador class will open on 15 June 2017 and will close on 15 August 2017.
+The application to be considered for the 2021 Ambassador class is closed and recipients were notified.
 If you have any questions regarding the process or program please contact Jen Mehltretter at JMehltretter@osa.org.

 - Complete the online application form

 All program participants will receive a lifetime Ambassador distinction for their continuing efforts to serve the greater optics and photonics community.
-In addition to the lifetime distinction, OSA Ambassadors will serve for one year (January 2018 - December 2018) and receive the following:
+In addition to the lifetime distinction, Ambassadors will receive benefits and must follow certain expectations for one year (April - March) which includes the following:

 - Participate in conference calls with fellow Ambassadors upon request

 - Produce at least one blog post, webinar or podcast on professional development/soft skill development.